Envek/rubyworld-keep-it-ruby/slides.md

 ```

 <!--
 And there are such services, they are called image processing servers.
-There are cloud native ones, like Cloudinary, and there are self-hosted ones, like imaginary and imgproxy.
-And all they do is taking away burden of image processing from you and your application servers.
-And this is great!
+All they do is taking away burden of image processing from you and your application servers.

-As you can see from much smaller sequence diagram, application server doesn't have to even pass images through itself, all it needs to know is image URL which can be used to craft or construct URL with instructions for image processing service and it will do everything else by itself.
+As you can see, application server doesn't have to even pass images through itself, all it needs to know is a source image URL.
 -->

 ---